bsurmanski/wlc/README.md

 If you wish, the name may also stand for 'Objective WL', where WL may stand for 'Without-object Language'.

-Any relation to other bird-inspired languages is purely coincidental as OWL started development and was named before said hypothetical language was announced.

 ## Features